-The presumption is that the respondent is not responsible for a Policy violation.
-The respondent will be deemed responsible for a Policy violation only if the adjudicators conclude that there is sufficient evidence, by a "preponderance of evidence," to support a finding that the respondent engaged in sexual assault, domestic or dating violence, or stalking.
-If the adjudicators determine that the respondent is responsible for a Policy violation, they will then determine what sanctions and remedies are warranted.
+Upon completion of the investigation in matters involving allegations of Sexual Misconduct that do not fall under the Title IX regulations, the Title IX Coordinator will designate a panel of three adjudicators to review the adjudication file and determine whether there is sufficient evidence, by a "preponderance of evidence," to support a finding that the respondent engaged in sexual assault, domestic violence, dating violence, or stalking.
+If the adjudicators determine that the respondent is responsible for a policy violation, they will then determine what sanctions and remedies are warranted.